aws/amazon-freertos-ble-ios-sdk/README.md

 **Step 2** In project root run ```sudo pod install```

-**Step 3** use Xcode to open the project and change the signing developer account to your own account
+**Step 3** Use Xcode to open the project and change the signing developer account to your own account

-**Step 4** run with the device selected (you may have to add the device to the  developer account)
+**Step 4** Run with the device selected (you may have to add the device to the developer account)

-The demo app uses the sdk and provides 3 examples:
+The demo app uses the SDK and provides 3 examples:

 **1. MqttProxyViewController.swift**
-This example showcases how to start and stop the mqtt proxy service that allows mqtt messages from Amazon FreeRTOS device to be passed to AWS IoT.
+This example showcases how to start and stop the MQTT proxy service that allows MQTT messages from Amazon FreeRTOS device to be passed to AWS IoT.

 **2. NetworkConfigViewController.swift**
-This example showcases how to use the network config service to configure the wifi network on the Amazon FreeRTOS device.
+This example showcases how to use the network config service to configure the Wi-Fi network on the Amazon FreeRTOS device.

 **3. NetworkConfigViewController.swift**
 This example showcases how to use another GATT(BLE) and MQTT stack along side with the one that's in the AWSAfr SDK